bewillcott/bewsoftware-mdj-cli/src/docs/manual/Meta Blocks.md

 ####[#page.text] Text ####[&uarr;](#top)
 `text` is a reserved key word in the context of `page`: `page.text`.

-It contains the unprocessed markdown text of the body of this document.
+It contains the unprocessed markdown text of the body of the document.